kmatarese/glide/README.md

 have finished, and then the final logging node will print all of the results.

-At this point you may be confused about the various ways you can attempt parallel processing using Glide, so I'll summarize:
+At this point you may be confused about the various ways you can attempt parallel processing using Glide, so lets summarize:

-- Method 1: Completely parallel glider pipelines via ParaGliders
+- Method 1: Parallelization within nodes such as DataFrameProcessPoolTransformer
-- Method 2: Branched parallelism using parallel push nodes such as ProcessPoolPush or ThreadPoolPush
+- Method 2: Completely parallel glider pipelines via ParaGliders
-- Method 3: Parallelization within nodes such as DataFrameProcessPoolTransformer
+- Method 3: Branched parallelism using parallel push nodes such as ProcessPoolPush or ThreadPoolPush

 Each has its own utility and/or quirks.
-Method 3 is the most straightforward IMO since you return to single process operation after the node is done doing whatever it needed to do in parallel, though this is not without cost.
-Method 1 may be useful and easy to understand in certain cases as well.
-Method 2 can be confusing and should likely only be used towards the end of glider pipelines to branch the output in parallel.
+Method 1 is perhaps the most straightforward since you return to single process operation after the node is done doing whatever it needed to do in parallel, though the shuffling of data to/from subprocesses is not without cost.
+Method 2 may be useful and easy to understand in certain cases as well.
+Method 3 can lead to more complex/confusing flows and should likely only be used towards the end of glider pipelines to branch the output in parallel, such as if writing to several databases in parallel.

 > **Note:** combining the approaches may not work and has not been tested.